Heather Lyn Mann loves this precious planet. Spiritual Ecology, sailing, and mindful advocacy permeate her life and writing.

-She is the author of Ocean of Insight: A Sailor’s Voyage from Despair to Hope (Parallax Press, October 2016)—a memoir of six years and 15,000 eye-opening miles traversing the wilderness while querying the Great Atlantic Teacher about how to be in a suffering world.
+Heather is the author of Ocean of Insight: A Sailor’s Voyage from Despair to Hope (Parallax Press)—a memoir of six years and 15,000 eye-opening miles traversing the wilderness while querying the Great Atlantic Teacher about how to be in a suffering world.
 Her sailing escapades and spiritual essays are also published in the Mindfulness Bell, Anchor, Cruising World, and Blue Water Sailing magazines, and at OneEarthSangha.org, EarthHolder.org, and WomenandCruising.com.

-Heather is the founder and past director of the Center for Resilient Cities (www.ResilientCities.org) where among her responsibilities she advised the US Forest Service on climate change policy.
+Heather is the founder and past director of the Center for Resilient Cities where among her responsibilities she advised the US Forest Service on climate change policy.
 Heather’s environmental advocacy career began with a Masters of Land Resources from the Nelson Institute for Environmental Studies at the University of Wisconsin—Madison.

 Email me here for Booking Inquiries & Publication Requests:

 SUBSCRIBE VIA EMAIL

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

 An email was just sent to confirm your subscription.
 Please check your email and click confirm to activate your subscription.